Ferocious winds hit Southern California as heat wave breaks

 Scientists say climate change has made the West warmer and drier over the last three decades and will continue to make weather more extreme and wildfires more frequent and destructive.
 In the last five years, California has experienced the largest and most destructive fires in state history.

-While firefighters made progress against the Fairview Fire, the fast-moving Mosquito Fire in the foothills east of Sacramento doubled in size Friday to at least 46 square miles (119 square kilometers) and threatened 3,600 homes in Placer and El Dorado counties, while blanketing the region in smoke.

-Flames jumped the American River, burning structures in the mountain hamlet of Volcanoville and moving closer to the towns of Foresthill, home to about 1,500 people, and Georgetown, population 3,000.
-More than 5,700 people in the area have been evacuated, said Placer County Sheriff's Office Lt.
-Josh Barnhart.

-David Hance slept on the porch of his mother's Foresthill mobile home when he woke up to a glowing red sky early Wednesday morning and was ordered to evacuate.
+On Saturday, fire officials said they'd been unable to corral any part of the Mosquito Fire so far.
+It has burned near the town of Foresthill, home to about 1,500 people, where David Hance slept on the porch of his mother's mobile home when he woke up to a glowing red sky early Wednesday morning and was ordered to evacuate.

-Hance left behind most of his electronic gear, all his clothing and family photos and fled to Auburn, where he found his mother, Linda Hance, who said the biggest stress is wondering: "Is my house still there?"

-Organizers of the Tour de Tahoe announced Friday they were canceling the annual 72-mile (115-km) bicycle ride scheduled Sunday around Lake Tahoe because of the heavy smoke from the blaze — more than 50 miles (80 km) away — and noted that cycling is a "heavy cardio activity that does not pair well with terrible air quality."
+Smoke from the wildfire has spread for miles.
+In the San Francisco Bay Area, air quality regulators extended a smoke advisory through Saturday, while organizers of the Tour de Tahoe canceled the annual 72-mile (115-km) bicycle ride scheduled Sunday around Lake Tahoe because of the heavy smoke from the blaze — more than 50 miles (80 km) away.
 Last year's ride was canceled due to smoke from another big fire south of Tahoe.

 The Mosquito Fire's cause remained under investigation.
 Pacific Gas & Electric said unspecified "electrical activity" occurred close in time to the report of the fire on Tuesday.